(Originally from SLWB, September 24, 2014

 |Allison defending an underage girl from the pimp who was about to shoot her up with horse.|

 In flashback we see Hoover, during a raid on an after hours club, walk in on Allison bitch slapping a pimp who was about to shoot the teen aged girl laying on a bed behind her with junk.
 Hoover overdoses the pimp dead with his own needle.

 Allison's best friend and neighbor is Jimmy Fields (McCarthy), a gay photographer, he sent the film footage to Hoover as both evidence of a government cover-up (the reason he thinks that Allison was killed) and for protection from her killers.
 He confesses to the existence of other films indicating that he also has a film of Hoover with Allison.

-Classic Noir locations used are the Los Angels City Hall, the Pacific Coast at Malibu, Desert Hot Springs, and Mulholland Drive.
-The film adds to that list a neat googie style apartment with pool and what has to be a unique instantly iconic neo noir location, the Sedan Crater in Nevada, a spooky nuclear bomb test site.
+Classic Noir locations used are the Los Angels City Hall, the Pacific Coast, Desert Hot Springs, and Mulholland Drive.
+The film adds to that list a neat googie style converted motel apartments with pool and what has to be a unique instantly iconic neo noir location, the Sedan Crater in Nevada, a spooky nuclear bomb test site.
 The nuclear test angle of the story is a nod to Kiss Me Deadly but I've read that the films original ending was for Hoover and Coolidge, after surviving an emergency landing too near a test site, were to be incinerated by a nuclear blast.
 Now how utterly noir would that have been?

 I say I like it better than LA Confidential, and more every time I watch it.
 The Cinematography by Haskell Wexler (In The Heat Of The Night) is gorgeous.